mkaapu/vm-utility/jenkins/vm-agent/README.md

 * New Ubuntu LTS VM will be launched with the name 'vm-agent'.
 * 2 CPUs, 2G of memory and 10G of disk space will be allocated to the launched VM.
 * VM will have static IP: 10.100.123.101
-* The host (where you execute the above command) should have an IP address: 10.101.123.111
+* The host (where you execute the above command) should have an IP address: 10.101.123.111 (binding the local port to that address)
 * You should be able to log in to the VM through the local port of the host: 3333

 You can log directly in to the VM launched in the above example using SSH: